cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 }
 Launch steps:={
 Free community creation for exchange data, such as TAUT as initial.
-TAU mainchain for public relay service, before that it is free nodes. nodes economical policy is independant decision. tau nodes keeps logs.  state relay is free.  file relay is charged and maintain a local list of accounts not in hamt trie.
+TAU mainchain tau nodes keeps logs.   file relay is charged and maintain a local list of accounts in levelDB.
+TAU mainchain does not support file attachment.
 }
 ```
 ## Three processes exists: